Some States are Stacking on EV Tax Credits & Rebates on to Federal EV Tax Credits

 The Illinois Electric Vehicle Rebate Program (funded by the Illinois Environmental Protection Agency) is making rebates available for Illinois residents that purchase a new or used all-electric vehicle from an Illinois licensed dealer in the following amounts.

-It appears that funding/applications are currently on pause, but may restart if new funding becomes available.
+It appears that funding/applications frequently pause and restart as funding is available.
 See the FAQs here for more info.

 Maine

-Enhanced rebates for qualified low income levels (see eligibility rules) are:
+Enhanced rebates for qualified low income levels were previously listed as:

 Maryland